About Karen

-After receiving her Bachelor of Arts and Master of Science degrees from the University of Michigan, Karen began her career at the Rehabilitation Institute of Chicago (now the Shirley Ryan AbilityLab), followed by the Chicago Institute for Neurosurgery and Neuroresearch, laying the foundation for the brain science approach that Karen takes in treating children and young adults today.
+I earned my B.A. and M.S. from the University of Michigan and began my career at the Rehabilitation Institute of Chicago (now the Shirley Ryan AbilityLab), then the Chicago Institute for Neurosurgery and Neuroresearch.
+These experiences laid the foundation for the brain-science approach I use today to help children and young adults succeed.

 How Children Learn Math: The Science of Math Learning in Research and Practice